 Also bear in mind that Spanish Inheritance laws vary from region to region, since the authorities formulate them in accordance with the Spanish Civil Code and local regulations.

-However, you will be eligible for regional inheritance laws only after you have lived in Spain for five years.
+However, you will be eligible for regional inheritance tax spain and laws only after you have lived in Spain for five years.

-If your property does come under the purview of Spanish Inheritance laws, you will have to follow the Law of Obligatory Heirs (Forced Heirship Rules).
+If your property does come under the purview of Spanish Inheritance tax, you will have to follow the Law of Obligatory Heirs (Forced Heirship Rules).

 What does this mean?

 It means that the Law will decide how you must settle your estate – in other words, what percentage should be allocated to each relative.

 We already mentioned that as a foreign resident you are obliged to follow the Spanish Inheritance Laws.

 This law will fail to apply to any assets if the will declares that the laws of the home nationality must apply during execution.

 Spanish Property law will only view you as the owner of the property when your name shows up on the title deed.